-The Best Shopify SEO Apps in 2026: An Honest Roundup
+The Best SEO App for Shopify in 2026: An Honest Roundup

 A practical guide to choosing the right Shopify SEO app for your specific bottleneck — including which problems Shopify already solves natively, so you do not pay for them twice.